learn-co-curriculum/sinatra-activerecord-associations-join-tables/README.md

 In the owner and pet `has_many` and `belongs_to` relationship, we store the `owner_id` on the `pets` table.
 We use the foreign key to store our relationship .

-A join table is a table that only has two columns.
+A join table is a table that connects records that are related, but in different tables themselves.
 To keep up with the online store example, this table would contain a `user_id` and `item_id`.
 Each row in this table would contain a user's ID and an item's ID.
-We call this join table `user_items`.
-The `has_many :through` is always singular and in the first part of the join table name, and the `belongs_to` portion of the relationship is pluralized in the second part of the table name.
+We call this join table `user_items`, because the name makes it clear that we are linking the `users` and the `items` tables.

 ### Migrations